 Open pink_fullsize.jpg, then add a Hue/Saturation adjustment layer.
 Take the saturation to the highest and lowest settings to see the effect.
 Try to find the setting that looks best for the image.

-As we mentioned above, setting the saturation to -100 will create a black-and-white image.
+As we mentioned above, removing the saturation completely by setting it to -100 will create a black-and-white image.
 However, this method doesn't give you much control over how the black-and-white version will look.
 For better results, you can create a Black and White adjustment layer.

 Because black-and-white photos don't have colors, the tones (the different shades of gray) are especially important.
 A Black and White adjustment layer allows you to control how the different colors are mixed to create specific tones, which can make a significant difference in how the final image looks.

 We recommend trying different options from the Preset menu until you find one that works well for the image.
 You can then make small adjustments to the individual colors as needed.

 Some images may require more specialized corrections, which can be difficult to make if you don't have a lot of experience with Photoshop.
 Fortunately, there are several automatic adjustment tools you can use to improve your images.
 In the original image below, the snow has a blueish tint.
 After using the Auto Color command, the snow looks white.